 Application fees are a standard part of the college application process, and are set by individual colleges.
 In the past, applicants would typically need to send a check for the application fee along with each paper application.
 Nowadays, online applications have for the most part supplanted paper applications, and that check has for the most part been replaced with an online payment system.

 Typically, paying your application fee is one of the last steps before hitting “submit” on your online application.
 You’re required to pay the application fee before the college in question will consider your application.

-The actual amounts of application fees have changed over time and vary greatly from school to school, even among schools that all use the Common App system.
+The actual amounts of application fees have changed over time and vary greatly from school to school, even among schools that use the Common App system.
 As of the 2016-2017 school year, application fees for Common App schools generally range from about $25 to about $90 per school, or higher for some international applicants.

 While application fees help colleges cover the cost of processing and evaluating all those applications, institutions do recognize that these fees are more manageable for some people than for others.
 For some applicants and their families, paying the full price to apply to a range of schools, on top of all the other costs involved in the college application process, would represent a considerable hardship.

 Therefore, a number of different programs have arisen to assist applicants with financial need for whom application fees would be a serious burden.
 If you receive what is generally known as an application fee waiver from one of these programs, you will not be required to submit payment in order for the school to consider your application.

 Many students today apply to college through the Common App, which helps streamline the application process for applicants to its almost 700 member colleges.
 The Common App has developed its own process through which students can seek fee waivers for colleges which use the Common App.